The Singular Patagonia

 Average time to visit

 The hotel closes from mid May to mid September.
-Early summer (Mid October to November) can be lovely, and in late summer and autumn (March) the colors are stunning.
+Early summer (Mid October to November) can be lovely, and in late summer and autumn (March) the colours are stunning.
 But if you’re planning to go riding in the open steppes, midsummer is wonderful.
 The peak summer months of January and February can get busy in the nearby Torres del Paine National Park and it is also the windiest time of year.
 At any time of year Patagonia is unpredictable.
 People will often tell you to expect all seasons in a single day.

 The Singular Hotel is set on 100 acres bordering the shores of the Fjord of Last Hope surrounded by rugged Patagonian landscape and mountains.
-Located near to Puerto Natales, a stay here perfectly complements a visit to the Torres del Paine National Park, giving travelers a chance to immerse themselves in the fjords and channels, visiting remote glaciers onboard the hotel's comfortable motorboat.
+Located near to Puerto Natales, a stay here perfectly complements a visit to the Torres del Paine National Park, giving travellers a chance to immerse themselves in the fjords and channels, visiting remote glaciers onboard the hotel's comfortable motorboat.

 Each day starts and ends with a delicious meal prepared from the open kitchen.
 The focus is on local ingredients such as King crab and Patagonian lamb.
 Picnics are usually prepared on full day trips.
 After a day in the great outdoors a glass of wine by the fire, massage in the spa or lap of the pool is a welcome reward.